 The kidney transplant program is located at the Perelman Center for Advanced Medicine at the Hospital of the University of Pennsylvania.
-Evaluations for kidney transplant are also offered at Penn Medicine Radnor, Penn Medicine Bucks County, Penn Medicine Cherry Hill and Lancaster General Health.
+Evaluations for kidney transplant are also offered at Penn Medicine Bucks County, Penn Medicine Cherry Hill, Penn Medicine Valley Forge, Lancaster General Health and Princeton Health.

 Pediatric Transplant Care